-The District’s approach for the detected mosquito area is conducting door-to-door property inspections to determine the infestation level.
-The District is also coordinating with the Sacramento-Yolo Mosquito and Vector Control District on efforts since the mosquito was trapped near the county border.
-The District is doing everything we can to conduct eradication efforts to protect our residents and public health.
+The District’s approach for the detected mosquito area is conducting door-to-door property inspections.
+The District is also coordinating with the Sacramento-Yolo Mosquito and Vector Control District on efforts since the initial mosquito was trapped near the county border.
+The District is doing everything we can to conduct eradication efforts, monitor the infestation and protect our residents and public health.
 Read more.

 WEST NILE VIRUS